TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 push body [body] with central [force v] x: (1) y: (1) z: (1) newtons :: #0fbd8c
 ```
 Pushes the specified body with a force or impulse with the given XYZ strength in newtons.
 Only results in linear velocity.
->[!TIP]
-> Using this push central force block with a capsule body is a great way to set up basic player movement!

 ```scratch
 push body [body] with torque x: (1) y: (1) z: (1) :: #0fbd8c